 Read Paul Lewis' guide to spending money abroad.

-3. Mobile phone roaming charges
+3. Mobile phone charges

 Is it safe to charge your phone overnight?